 |L+||oyoyo royoyo owowo rowowo oyowo owoyo|

-Again, the mensural reading L or L+ is highly dependent on context: these are just Elmes' starting points.
+Again, the mensural reading L or L+ is dependent on context: these are just Elmes' starting points.

-In future I hope to add some examples to this page to help explain the interpretation of mensural neumes more fully.
-In the meantime, the absolute best thing you can do to familiarize yourself with how it all works is to get hold of an edition of the Cantiga music in modern notation—either Elmes, which is readily available, or the volumes by Higinio Anglés or Roberto Pla if you have access to a good library—and start comparing these with my transcriptions or the original manuscripts.
+In future I hope to add some examples to this page to help explain the interpretation of mensural square notation more fully.
+In the meantime, the best thing you can do to familiarize yourself with how it all works is to get hold of an edition of the Cantiga music in modern notation—either Elmes, which is readily available, or the volumes by Higinio Anglés or Roberto Pla if you have access to a good library—and start comparing these with my transcriptions or the original manuscripts.

 Lastly, although I am confident that the music transcriptions will serve their purpose very well in their current format, both as a solid base for performance and as rich data for future detailed analysis, processing and conversion, I wouldn't call them perfect just yet.
-So here are a few possible criticisms that I'd like to make before anybody else does.
+So here are a couple of possible criticisms that I'd like to make before anybody else does.

-- With only five division line lengths, and the same range of vertical positions as for neumes, it is not possible to capture the exact appearance of divisions in the manuscript, and there are bound to be borderline cases where different readers would disagree.
+- With only five division line lengths, and the same range of vertical positions as for notes, it is not possible to capture the exact appearance of divisions in the manuscript, and there are bound to be borderline cases where different readers would disagree.
 But even if Neumat supported a continuous range of lengths and positions, this would still not truly reflect the manuscript appearance, where all sorts of other factors come into play: the variable distance between stave lines (sometimes considerable); the fact that some divisions were drawn longer but only inked for part of their length; carelessness leading to slanted and curved lines; and so on.
 Ultimately, one has to leave facsimilar precision to the facsimiles themselves, and strike a sensible balance that gives us a machine-readable representation which is succinct and practical, but doesn't discard information that may be important.
 By the way, when in doubt, I have tried to give precedence to division length over position, since it seems unlikely that the latter has any inherent meaning, and also to consistency within a single Cantiga over needless variation.